zhenyiizhang/zhenyiizhang.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper was accepted by **ICLR 2025** :tada: :tada: and it has also been selected for an **oral presentation**!
-An incredible journey working alongside Prof. Tiejun Li and Dr. Peijie Zhou on this project.
+Our paper (DeepRUOT) was accepted by **ICLR 2025** :tada: and it has also been selected for an **oral presentation**!
+An incredible journey working alongside Prof. Li and Dr. Zhou on this project.